sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 For the back end libraries, go into the "libraries folder".(surprise surprise).

-1) You will need : Arduino IDE (1.6.2 or better)
+1) You will need : Arduino IDE (1.6.13 or better)

-2) You will have to download the hardware files from : https://drive.google.com/file/d/1j8or7khmo2Z-QlrW-FHwhAybPbwVp9Ex/view?usp=sharing (its a slightly modified version of the original fork, I don't actually remember what changes I made but somehow the code after compilation takes 5 kB less memory) and follow the instructions in this video for setting up your arduino IDE : https://www.youtube.com/watch?v=MLEQk73zJoU&t=295s (its pretty simple as arduino already supports it and does not affect your other stuff in arduino so chill)
+2) You will have to download the hardware files from : https://drive.google.com/file/d/1j8or7khmo2Z-QlrW-FHwhAybPbwVp9Ex/view?usp=sharing (its a slightly modified version of the original fork, I don't actually remember what changes I made but somehow the code after compilation takes 5 kB less memory) and unzip/extract it inside the "Arduino/hardware folder.
+You will also need to install the cortex M3 SAMD board package in arduino, which can be installed easily through the boards manager in arduino IDE.
+Use this video for reference, the step of cloning the STM32 repository is replaced by downloading the zip and the rest remains the same : https://www.youtube.com/watch?v=MLEQk73zJoU&t=295s

 3) You will need Python 3 (it may or may not work on python 2, I have only tried it with python 3.5 and 3.6.5).
 Python dependencies :